kumar8600/mac-builtin-keyboard-disabler/README.md

 ## Known Issues

-### When external keyboard disconnect (i.e. re-enable built-in keyboard), prints all that was typed on the built-in keyboard.
+### When external keyboard disconnect (i.e. re-enable built-in keyboard), be printed all that was typed on the built-in keyboard.

-Because I'm using the trick presented in following thread.
+I'm using the trick presented in following thread.

 > [Can I disable internal keyboard/trackpad on MBP? - MacRumors Forums](http://forums.macrumors.com/showthread.php?t=433407)

 This problem depends on this trick.
 But I don't know other way to disable built-in keyboard.
 We only can be careful.

-### The integrated keyboard is not re-enabled when I without typing a built-in keyboard even once.
+### The integrated keyboard is not re-enabled when no typing with built-in keyboard even once.

 To avoid it, please type something before disconnect external keyboard.